Catholic Colloquium Lecture Series

 This lecture series, inaugurated in 2006, honors the responsibilities of a Catholic university to serve its students, faculty, staff and the broader Catholic and civic communities by providing opportunities to examine contemporary civic, religious and social questions in the light of a vibrant, socially committed faith.
 Speakers in this series also explore ideas and issues that foster the development of healthy, active spiritual lives.

-Selected Squeaky Weal lectures (2002-present) are available in DVD format from the Robert and Mary Rita Murphy Stump Library at Saint Xavier University.
-Titles may be viewed at the Library's website.
+Most Catholic Colloquium lectures (2006-present) are available in DVD format from the Robert and Mary Rita Murphy Stump Library at Saint Xavier University.
+Titles may be viewed at the Library website.
 DVDs may be borrowed for a week or viewed at the library.

 To read more about past speakers, please visit our Past Speakers web page.

 For more information about the Catholic Colloquium Lecture Series, please contact the Office for Mission Integration and Mercy Heritage at 773-298-3809 or email@example.com.